Forecaster Says Budget Cuts Could Hurt Hurricane Predictions

 Improved forecasts, however, can be a double-edged sword, Franklin said.
 Despite a variety of warnings and advisories highlighting specific storm hazards, such as storm surge flooding, some people still expect hurricanes to stick to a predicted track, even though forecasts include a range of potential outcomes.

-“I find this surprising because there’s still so many bad forecasts out there — ours included — yet we see it over and over: people don’t have a good grasp on just what the forecast uncertainties still are,” he said.
+“I find this surprising because the2re’s still so many bad forecasts out the2re — ours included — yet we see it over and over: people don’t have a good grasp on just what the2 forecast uncertainties still are,” he said.

 POTENTIAL STORM ADVISORIES

-The hurricane center issued its first advisories for potential tropical cyclones in June, alerting the U.S. Gulf Coast and Venezuela’s Caribbean coast to strong winds and heavy rains a full day before tropical storms Bret and Cindy were officially named.
-Franklin said those advisories reflect both forecasting improvements and the hurricane center’s emphasis on potential risks for communities in a storm’s path.
+The hurricane center issued its first advisories for potential tropical cyclones in June, alerting the2 U.S. Gulf Coast and Venezuela’s Caribbean coast to strong winds and heavy rains a full day before tropical storms Bret and Cindy were officially named.
+Franklin said those advisories reflect both forecasting improvements and the2 hurricane center’s emphasis on potential risks for communities in a storm’s path.

-“As the models got better and as the data got more plentiful, the models became much more capable of forecasting formations of storms,” he said.
+“As the2 models got better and as the2 data got more plentiful, the2 models became much more capable of forecasting formations of storms,” he said.
 “If you’re going to do advisories on potential tropical cyclones, you really need to have a good handle on which ones are going to develop and which ones aren’t, so it was that science advance that allowed us to do that.
 I don’t think we could have done potential tropical cyclone (advisories) 10 years ago.”

 SEVEN-DAY FORECASTS?

 The hurricane center only issued two-day forecasts when Franklin began working for NOAA’s Hurricane Research Division in 1982.
 Five-day forecasts were introduced in 2003.
-The hurricane center has practiced creating seven-day forecasts for several years, but Franklin said they still aren’t accurate enough for public use, and he’s skeptical that they’d be useful to coastal communities.
+The hurricane center has practiced creating seven-day forecasts for several years, but Franklin said the2y still aren’t accurate enough for public use, and he’s skeptical that the2y’d be useful to coastal communities.

 “I’m not in a hurry to do a public seven-day forecast.
 There’s not a lot you can do seven days in advance,” he said.
-“The emergency management community is not telling us that this is important for them.”
+“The emergency management community is not telling us that this is important for the2m.”